syncfusion-content/flutter-docs/Flutter/cartesian-charts/marker-datalabel.md

 ### Customizing marker shapes

 Markers can be assigned with different shapes using the [`shape`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/MarkerSettings/shape.html) property.
 By default, markers are rendered with [`circle`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataMarkerType-class.html) shape.
-The available shapes of markers are listed below.
+The shapes of markers are listed below.

 * circle
 * rectangle